-This tuning places the neck under a higher tension than standard though, and because of that, there are special sets of strings that were put together with New Standard Tuning in mind.
+This tuning places the neck under higher tension than standard though, and because of that, there are special sets of strings that were put together with New Standard Tuning in mind.

 Using an alternate tuning can be a great source of inspiration to write new material, or simply a way to obtain new and unique sounds by exploring all the options that exist.

-By rearranging the notes around the guitar’s neck, you will come up with new ideas that you probably wouldn’t if you were playing in standard tuning.
+By rearranging the notes around the guitar’s neck, you will come up with new ideas that you probably wouldn’t have if you were playing in standard tuning.

 Make sure you know which strings need to be tuned up and down, and pick a string set that goes well with that tuning, so it feels comfortable while playing.